lidiaxp/plannie/README.md

 ## Feedback

-If you have any feedback, please reach out to us at lidia@estudante.ufscar.br.
+If you have any feedback, please reach out to us at lidia@estudante.ufscar.br with subject "Plannie - Feedback".